-In fact, we have previously demonstrated the phenomena of efficient photoinduced intramolecular charge separation of 1 in polar media using nanosecond transient spectroscopy measurements.35 Photoexcitation of 1 resulted in the formation of a transient CS state of these nanomaterials with a configuration consisting of a positively charged (DPAF-C9)++ and a negatively charged (C60>)-+.
+In fact, we have previously demonstrated the phenomena of efficient photoinduced intramolecular charge separation of 1 in polar media using nanosecond transient spectroscopic measurements.35 Photoexcitation of 1 resulted in the formation of transient CS state of these nanomateials with a configuration consisting of a positively charged (DPAF-C9)+ and a negatively charged (C60>)-.
 With the increase of the number of DPAF-C9 antenna moieties attached to the same C60> cage from 1 to 4, the lifetime (τ{CS}) of these charge-separated transient states was found to be prolonged to >900 ns,31 sufficiently long enough for contribution to dielectric properties.
-Accordingly, we regarded the in situ generation of these CS states within the outer shell layer of 2 NPs as the source of electric charges to amplify the observed permittivity in the RF range.
-The characteristics of the high recyclability of this type of core-shell nanoparticles during the light-on and light-off manipulation may allow their use as permittivity (dielectric)-switching nanomaterials in tunable RF devices.
-A further tunability and switching capability study of distant monostatic images and angle-dependent reflective RF-signals should give certain insight into our study of RF signal-tunable coating applications.
+Accordingly, we regarded the in situ generation of these CS states within the outer shell layer of 2 NPs as the source of electric charges to amplify the observed permittivity in RF frequency range.
+Characteristics of high recyclability of this type of core-shell nanoparticles during the light-on and light-off manipulation may allow their uses as permittivity (dielectric)-switching nanomaterials in tunable RF-frequency devices.
+Further tunability and switching capability study of distant monostatic images and angle-dependent reflective RF-signals should give certain insight to our study of RF signal-tunable coating applications.